-- 5.1.
-Zoom shall not engage a subprocessor without general written authorization of the Customer. - 5.2.
-Customer approves the third-party subprocessors currently listed at zoom.us/subprocessors. - 5.3.
-Zoom may remove, replace or appoint suitable and reliable further subprocessors at its own discretion in accordance with this Section 5.3: - 5.3.1.
-Zoom shall at least fifteen (15) days before enabling any new subprocessors to access or participate in the Processing of Personal Data notify Customer of that update.
+5.1., Zoom shall not engage a Subprocessor without general written authorization of the Customer.

+- 5.3.
+Zoom may remove, replace or appoint suitable and reliable further Subprocessors at its own discretion in accordance with this Section 5.3: - 5.3.1.
+Zoom shall at least fifteen (15) days before enabling any new Subprocessors to access or participate in the Processing of Personal Data notify Customer of that update.
 The Customer may object to such an engagement in writing within ten (10) days of receipt of the aforementioned notice by the Customer.
 To enable such notifications, Customer shall visit zoom.us/subprocessors and enter the email address to which Zoom shall send such notifications into the submission field at the bottom of the page. - 5.3.2.
-If the Customer reasonably objects to an engagement, Zoom shall have the right to cure the objection through one of the following options (to be selected at Zoom's sole discretion): - a) Zoom cancels its plans to use the subprocessor with regard to Customer's Personal Data. - b) Zoom will take the corrective steps requested by Customer in its objection (which remove Controller's objection) and proceed to use the subprocessor with regard to Customer's Personal Data. - c) Zoom may cease to provide or Customer may agree not to use (temporarily or permanently) the particular aspect of the Service that would involve the use of such subprocessor with regard to Controller's personal data. - d) Zoom provides Customer with a written description of commercially reasonable alternative(s), if any, to such engagement, including without limitation modification to the Services.
+If the Customer reasonably objects to an engagement, Zoom shall have the right to cure the objection through one of the following options (to be selected at Zoom's sole discretion): - a) Zoom cancels its plans to use the Subprocessor with regard to Customer's Personal Data. - b) Zoom will take the corrective steps requested by Customer in its objection (which remove Controller's objection) and proceed to use the Subprocessor with regard to Customer's Personal Data. - c) Zoom may cease to provide or Customer may agree not to use (temporarily or permanently) the particular aspect of the Service that would involve the use of such Subprocessor with regard to Controller's personal data. - d) Zoom provides Customer with a written description of commercially reasonable alternative(s), if any, to such engagement, including without limitation modification to the Services.
 If Zoom, in its sole discretion, cannot provide any such alternative(s), or if Customer does not agree to any such alternative(s) if provided, Zoom and Customer may terminate this Addendum with prior written notice.
-Termination shall not relieve Customer of any fees owed to Zoom under the Agreement.
+Termination shall not relieve Customer of any fees owed to Zoom under the Agreement. - 5.3.3. - If Customer does not object to the engagement of a new Subprocessor within ten (10) days of notice by Zoom, that new Subprocessor shall be deemed accepted. - 5.4.
+Zoom shall ensure that all Authorized Subprocessors have executed confidentiality agreements that prevent them from unauthorized Processing of Customer Personal Data both during and after their engagement by Zoom.

-- 5.3.3.
-If Customer does not object to a new subprocessor's engagement within ten (10) days of notice by Zoom, that new subprocessor shall be deemed accepted. - 5.4.
-Zoom shall ensure that all Authorized Subprocessors have executed confidentiality agreements that prevent them from unauthorized Processing of Customer Personal Data both during and after their engagement by Zoom. - 5.5.
-Zoom shall, e.g., by way of contract or other legal act impose on the Authorized Subprocessor the equivalent data protection obligations as set out in this Addendum.
-Zoom shall exercise reasonable care and evaluate an organization's data protection practices before allowing the organization to act as an Authorized Subprocessor. - 5.6.
-Zoom shall be fully liable to Customer where that Authorized Subprocessor fails to fulfil its data protection obligations for the performance of that subprocessor's obligations to the same extent that Zoom would itself be liable under this Addendum had it conducted such acts or omissions. - 5.7.
-If Customer and Zoom have entered into Standard Contractual Clauses as described in Section 7 (International Transfers of Personal Data), (i) the above authorizations will constitute Customer's prior written consent to the subcontracting by Zoom of the processing of Personal Data if such consent is required under the Standard Contractual Clauses, and (ii) the parties agree that the copies of the agreements with Authorized Subprocessors that must be provided by Zoom to Customer pursuant to Clause 5(j) of the Standard Contractual Clauses may have commercial information, or information unrelated to the Standard Contractual Clauses or their equivalent, removed by the Zoom beforehand, and that Zoom will provide such copies only upon request by Customer.
+5.5.
+Zoom shall, e.g., by way of contract or other legal act impose on the Authorized Subprocessor the same data protection obligations as set out in this Addendum.
+Zoom shall, exercising reasonable care, evaluate an organization's data protection practices before allowing the organization to act as an Authorized Subprocessor.

+5.7.
+If Customer and Zoom have entered into Standard Contractual Clauses as described in Section7 (International Transfers of Personal Data), (i) the above authorizations will constitute Customer's prior written consent to the subcontracting by Zoom of the processing of Personal Data if such consent is required under the Standard Contractual Clauses, and (ii) the parties agree that the copies of the agreements with Authorized Subprocessors that must be provided by Zoom to Customer pursuant to Clause 5(j) of the Standard Contractual Clauses may have commercial information, or information unrelated to the Standard Contractual Clauses or their equivalent, removed by the Zoom beforehand, and that such copies will be provided by the Zoom only upon request by Customer.